jarppiko/ansible-role-exim4/README.md

 # Ansible Role: Exim

-Installs Exim 4 ESMTP server on Debian/Ubuntu, but not using the debian config packaging.
+Installs Exim 4 ESMTP server on Debian/Ubuntu, but does not use the debian config packaging so as to keep the config file simple.
+Adapting the role to other Linux systems shouldn't be very hard but has not been done.

 There are three major operational modes this supports:
  - as a smarthost server, forwarding all mail to another 'smarter' server;
  - as an SMTP server on the internet, using MX records and DKIM;
  - as a local user server, not on the internet;

 For both the latter modes you can enable local users via IMAP and LMTP, or using files in a filesystem (old style).
+There is some flexibility in how the roles are defined.
+Smarthosts are very useful for systems that might generate mail (e.g. a webserver) but which you don't want to be handling mail.
+They end up as simple store-and-forward systems, adding resilience.

 The role includes support for:

  - virtual email domains, based on MySQL user authentication;
+ - support for LMTP email delivery to e.g. Dovecot or Cyrus-IMAPd.
- - integrated spamassassin spam filtering (install SA itself sepatately);
+ - integrated spamassassin spam filtering (install SA sepatately);
- - integrated GNU 'mailman' routing and delivery;
+ - integrated GNU 'mailman' routing and delivery  (install MM sepatately);
  - callouts to externally configured virus checking tools such as ClamAV;
  - lists of good and bad senders and hosts;
+ - configurable aliases and rewrites per domain;
+ - fairly advanced anti-spam measures even before SpamAssassin;
  - lots more!

 ## Requirements